ashryaagr/Fairness.jl/README.md

 | Equalized Odds Algorithm | Equalized Odds | :heavy_check_mark: | Postprocessing | [Hardt et al., 2016](https://papers.nips.cc/paper/6374-equality-of-opportunity-in-supervised-learning)
 | LinProg Algorithm | Any metric | :heavy_check_mark: | Postprocessing | Our own algorithm
 | Meta-Fair algorithm[WIP] | Any metric | :heavy_check_mark: | Inprocessing | [Celis et al..
 2018](https://arxiv.org/abs/1806.06055)

+# Contributing

+- Various Contribution opportunities are available.
+Some of the possible contributions have been listed at [the pinned issue](https://github.com/ashryaagr/MLJFair.jl/issues/3#issuecomment-656812338)
+- Feel free to open an issue or contact on slack.
+Let us know where your intersts and strengths lie and we can find possible contribution opportunities for you.